brandenchan/all_of_the_lights/readme.md

 There is also the option of showing the light patterns in a pygame window if no lights are available.

+### Features

+* Real time control of light patterns
+* Tap tempo syncing
+* Controls to double or half tempo
+* 5 different light patterns each with an alternate mode
+* Ability to control brightness and color palette
+* Mute functionality to turn lights off instantly or gradually

 ## Hardware